30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 The course proposes an experiential learning solution to develop the skills most critical to success in today's business landscape: design and plan innovative business models.
-The course has an industry focus, the fashion and luxury systems, a collection of traditional industries where business model innovation has transformed many product categories and markets segments.
-Students will learn how to design and plan innovative business models with the support of a simulation software allowing them to develop a practical approach integrating innovation with competitive and economic dimensions.
+The course has an industry perspective, fashion and luxury and explores key topics such as sustainability and digitalisation.
+Students will learn how to design innovative business models with the support of a simulation software allowing them to develop a practical approach integrating creative ideas with competitive and economic dimensions.
 Action learning is becoming very relevant today particularly when topics are complex and multi-faced as business models innovation and planning.
 Students can see the immediate consequences of their decisions and learn what it’s truly like to juggle competing priorities amidst a constant influx of information provided by the professors.
-The learning process will be enhanced by the collaboration with an international fashion incubator and accellerator, Startupbootcamp.
+The learning process will be enhanced by the collaboration of external guest speakers and a start up accelerator.

 Key topics include:

 - Drivers for strategic and business models innovation (sustainability, technologies, customers, product offers).